dotcms-plugins/com.dotcms.ema/README.md

 2. the plugin jar.
 Once built, copy the bundle jar files found in the `./build/libs` to your dotCMS's Felix load folder, found under `/dotserver/tomcat-x.xx/webapps/ROOT/WEB-INF/felix/load` or easier, just upload the bundle jars files using the dotCMS UI `> Developer Tools > Dynamic Plugins > Upload Plugin`.

-### How to enable
+### Enable the plugin
 Once installed, dotCMS EMA suport is enabled at the host level.
-When the EMA plugin was installed, it adds a text field to your Site content type called "Proxy Edit Mode URL" with a variable name : `proxyEditModeUrl`.
+When the EMA plugin was installed, it adds a field to your Site content type called "Proxy Edit Mode URL" with a variable name : `proxyEditModeUrl`.
 Go to `> System > Sites` and click on the Site you want to enable EMA on.
 Find the "Proxy Edit Mode URL" field and add the full url, e.g. https://your-react-app.com:8443/editMode to your rendering server and endpoint that dotCMS will be proxying the request to, including the port.
 If this value is not set, EMA support is disabled for the host.
 If you are using SSL (and you should be), make sure that the certificate on the rendering server is valid or that the java install you are using to run dotCMS has the rendering server's cert installed and trusted in the java keystore.